tangobattle/patches/README.md

 A string which, if other patches also have set to the same value, allows netplay between them: e.g. all patches with a `netplay_compatibility` of `bn6` may netplay with each other.

-### Your patch file
+### Your patch directory

 You must place your patch in your directory versioned with [Semantic Versioning](https://semver.org/), prefixed with `v`.
-For example, if you are releasing version 1.0.1 of your patch, you must label the file as `v1.0.1.bps`
+For example, if you are releasing version 1.0.1 of your patch, you must label the directory as `v1.0.1`.
+Within the directory, you must place patches for each ROM you support.
+For instance, if you intend to support Mega Man Battle Network 6: Cybeast Falzar, you must name the patch `MEGAMAN6_FXXBR6E_00.bps`: `MEGAMAN6_FXXBR6E` is the game ID and `00` is the revision (this is usually `00`).

 **Once a patch version is submitted, you may not delete it unless it contains sensitive information.** This is such to ensure replays on older versions may always be played.